ColinPitrat/kalenji-gps-watch-reader/trunk/README.txt

       Default value: logs subdirectory in output directory

       The directory where raw data from the watch is logged if this functionality is activated.

+ ************************
+ * Command line options *
+ ************************

+   - -h: help
+     Show the usual help message giving supported options

+   - -c: configuration file
+     Provide the configuration file to use instead of ~/.kalenji_readerrc"

+   - -d: output directory
+     Directory to which output files should be produced.
+Override value of "directory" given in configuration file.

+   - -f: filters
+     Comma separated list of filters to apply on data before the export.
+Override value of "filters" given in configuration file.

+   - -o: outputs
+     Comma separated list of output formats to produce for each session.
+Override value of "filters" given in configuration file.

+   - -t: trigger
+     Provide the type of trigger.
+Override value of "trigger" given in configuration file.

+   - -D: device
+     Type of device to use.
+For now, can be either 'GPX' to convert a GPX file or 'Kalenji' to import from a Kalenji watch

+   - -i: input file
+     Provide input file.
+This is mandatory for device 'GPX'.
+When used with device 'Kalenji' this allows to import from logs of a previous import.